rsyslog/rsyslog/source/dev_queue.rst

 One might think that it would be more natural for the DA queue to detect being idle and shut down itself.
 However, there are some issues associated with that.
 Most importantly, all queue worker threads need to be shut down during queue destruction.
-Only after that has happend, final destruction steps can happen (else we would have a myriad of races).
+Only after that has happened, final destruction steps can happen (else we would have a myriad of races).
 However, it is the DA queues worker thread that detects it is empty (empty queue detection always happens at the consumer side and